At a glance

 - Car/travel sickness

-- Motility disorders (abnormal movement of food through the gastrointestinal system)
+- Motility disorders (an abnormal movement of food through the gastrointestinal system)

 - Liver disease